 A law went into effect last September that could encourage more Texans to add solar panels.
 Residential developments with more than 50 homes can no longer restrict or ban homeowners from installing solar panels – even when the development is still in the building phase.
 This law closes a loophole that said owners couldn’t add solar panels until the development was complete, something that builders could draw out indefinitely.
 For developments with fewer than 50 homes, builders can still restrict or ban individuals from adding solar panels until after the entire project is built.

-Of course, if you live in a community ruled by a Homeowner’s Association (HOA), you’ll still have to go through its approval process.
+Of course, if you live in a community ruled by an HOA, you’ll still have to go through its approval process.

 The Final Word